yskmiyazaki/md-scripts/README.md

 `ret_long.dat` is the spectrum data obtained using `bend_mod`.
 The second and third arguments are temperature and the number of the spectrum data used to compute the bending modulus.

+## lj3d_education
+Training codes (for bachelor students in our group) to run MD simulation of simple lj fluid.